Last editedJul 20234 min read

 Are there high-value transaction fees for Instant Bank Pay?

-No. If you are on a Standard, Plus, or Pro subscription fees for Instant Bank Pay are capped at £4 and there are no additional fees.
-We also offer custom pricing for Enterprise packages.
+No. If you are on a Standard, Advanced, or Pro plan, there are no additional fees.
+We also offer custom pricing for larger businesses.

 What are the maximum transaction limits for Instant Bank Pay?